vidishsirdesai/projects/README.md

 ### Response format for POST /classify
 The response will be a JSON object with the following key,
-- Loan Status: A string indicating one of the predicted statuses,
+- `Loan Status`: The value attached to this key is a string indicating one of the predicted statuses,
     - "Approved": If the loan application is accepted.
     - "Not Approved": If the loan application is rejected.